 - Hash Browns*

 - Garden Side Salad w/Ken’s Golden Italian Dressing.
-Advise NO cheese or croutons.
+Order with NO cheese or croutons.

-*As with any restaurant that is not 100% vegan or does not offer a designated cooking space for their vegan options, cross contamination can occur and fryers/grills may be shared with animal products.
+* The Impossible Burger and fried items (other than the fries) share a broiler/grill/fryer with animal products.
+As with any restaurant that is not 100% vegan or does not offer a designated cooking space for their vegan options, cross-contamination can occur and fryers/grills may be shared with animal products.
 You can choose what your level of comfort is with these potential issues.

 Burger King Vegan FAQ